- Write Foreign Government Leaders

 Press the U.S. Government

-CFI will continue to raise funds for this important cause so that we can act quickly and decisively before another activist or writer is killed.
-Please give now so that we can help these courageous defenders of free expression and secularism.
+CFI will continue to raise funds for this important cause so that we can act quickly and decisively before another writer or activist is attacked.
+Please give now so that we can help these courageous defenders of secularism and freedom of religion, belief, and expression.

 Bring CFE to Your Community